mbuhidar/WoodStoveRegulator/README.md

   d-ring end connected to Arduino via MAX6675 module.
   2) A variable knob that controls LCD brightness (10K potentiometer).
-  3) A variable knob that manually controls the stove damper position between 0% and 99% and places the control system in automatic mode at potentiometer setting of 100% (10K potentiometer).
+  3) A variable knob that manually controls the stove damper position between 0% and 100% and places the control system in automatic mode at potentiometer setting above 100% (10K potentiometer).
  System outputs:
   1) LCD display showing:
      a) Exhaust pipe temperature on 1st line of LCD.